 Iwokrama is also home to many bird species, including capuchinbird, black nunbird, chestnut-rumped woodcreeper, Amazonian antshrike and strong-billed woodcreeper.
 Over dinner you will hear about the important conservation and research work of the Iwokrama International Centre for Rainforest Conservation and Development.

-Day4: Boat trip on Essequibo River and visit to Turtle Mountain and Kurupukari Falls
+Day4: Boat trip on Essequibo River, visit to Turtle Mountain & Kurupukari Falls

 An early boat trip on the Essequibo River offers an opportunity to hear the dawn chorus before breakfast.
 You then set off on a short boat ride to the base of Turtle Mountain, keeping an eye out for sloth, capybara, caiman and arapaima – the world’s largest freshwater fish – plus red howler, edge-capped capuchin and black spider monkeys.
 The exhilarating climb to the 290-metre-high summit takes around two hours, but is worth the effort for the breathtaking views.